lexzer42/daily-commit-github-actions/README.md

 # Daily Commit with Inspirational Quote

 This GitHub Action sets up a workflow to automatically make daily commits to a repository at a specific time, incorporating a random inspirational quote with each commit.
-The commits occur at 00:00 UTC, but you can adjust the schedule to your timezone.
+The commits occur at 12:00 UTC (noon), but you can adjust the schedule to your timezone.

 ## Usage